Solving constrained quadratic binary problems via quantum adiabatic evolution: Computational experiments

-Table \ref{tab:t2} reports the time taken, in seconds, for each of the branching strategies and the Gurobi Optimizer to solve the problem to optimality, each using 4 cores.
-The number of queries to the UBQP oracle is given, as well as the quantum annealing leniency (QAL).
-The QAL column is computed by taking the difference between the time taken by the best branching strategy and the Gurobi Optimizer, and dividing by the number of queries.
-This column can be viewed as the maximum threshold of the average time, in milliseconds, to perform each quantum annealing process in order to solve the original problem faster than
+Table \ref{tab:t2} reports the time taken, in seconds, for each of the branching strategies and the Gurobi Optimizer to solve the problem to optimality.
+The number of queries to the UBQP oracle and the quantum annealing leniency (QAL) of the quantum branch-and-bound algorithm with respect to the Gurobi Optimizer are respectively given in columns {\tt nq} and {\tt qal}.
+The {\tt qal} column is computed by taking the difference between the time taken by the best branching strategy and the Gurobi Optimizer, and dividing by the number of queries.
+The entries in this column can be viewed as the maximum threshold of the average time, in milliseconds, to perform each quantum annealing process in order to solve the original problem faster than the Gurobi Optimizer.
+Note that the frequency-based branching heuristics terminate in the least amount of computational time.
+A summary of the results of the comparison of these different branching strategies is provided in Table \ref{tab:branching-comparison}.
+In this table, the average run time is the geometric mean of the columns of Table \ref{tab:t2}.

-the Gurobi Optimizer.
-We note that the frequency-based branching heuristics terminate in the least amount of computational time.
+In Figure \ref{fig:2}, we graph the QAL values from Table \ref{tab:t2} versus problem size using a logarithmic scale.
+The dotted lines plot the mean values of QAL.
+One dotted line corresponds to even values of $n$ and the other dotted line corresponds to odd values of $n$.

-In Figure \ref{fig:1}, we graph the values from the QAL column of Table \ref{tab:t2} versus problem size.
-The dotted line plots the mean values.
-In Figure \ref{fig:2}, we graph the values from the QAL column of Table \ref{tab:t2} versus problem size using a logarithmic scale.
-These graphs suggest an exponential growth in QAL with respect to the problem size.
+This graph suggests an exponential growth in QAL with respect to the problem size.
 We interpret this as an indication that the difference between the computational time required for our CBQP approach (in conjuction with a scalable UBQP oracle) and the Gurobi Optimizer grows exponentially with the size of the problem.